-An aerial Move Mode where a flying creature attacks from above, exchanging altitude for Speed.
+Diving is an aerial Move Mode where a flying creature attacks from above, exchanging altitude for Speed.
 A flying dive can only be done from a great height in a straight line.
 (See Diving Caveats in the Flying Limitations section of The Rules Reference for details.) (e.g. a Griffin)